zachkohlberg/csc110_25fa_class_repo/w11/02/notes.md

     - example classes that act as namespaces: `Math`, `String`, `Integer`, `IO`
     - example static functions from these classes: `abs`, `min`, `format`, `parseInt`, `println`

+## Inheritance

+- if class Dog inherits from class Animal
+    - Animal is the "superclass" or "parent class" of Dog
+    - Dog is the "subclass" or "child class" of Animal
+    - Dog gets all the code from Animal for free
+- purpose:
+    - create categories for polymorphism
+    - reuse inherited code, less duplication
+- the `extends` keyword is used to inherit from another class
+- the `Object` class
+    - in Java, every class directly extends exactly one other class
+    - if you don't specify your superclass with `extends`, then the superclass is `Object`
+    - every Java class is a direct or indirect subclass of `Object`
+- we can override inherited methods
+    - if we write a method with the same name, return type, and parameters as an inherited method, we have overridden that method
+    - can be useful for specializing how an inherited method works for our class